demis001/temposeqcount/docs/source/install.rst

         python setup.py install

 #.
-Quick verify of a few things
+Quick verify of a few thi
+   ngs

     * See if required executables are available